1darkmatter/comfyui-app-ultralytics-fix/README.md

   <h2>✅ The Fix</h2>
   <p>
-    This patch safely re‑enables required globals for YOLO model compatibility inside the ComfyUI APP, without compromising the integrity of PyTorch’s security model.
+    This patch safely re‑enables required globals for YOLO model compatibility inside the ComfyUI, without compromising the integrity of PyTorch’s security model.
   </p>
   <p>